BGM (album): Recording

-Alfa Records, YMO's record company, had installed a 3M 32-track digital recorder in its studio shortly before YMO started recording BGM.
-Since Hosono was not fond of its overly sharp sound quality, he recorded all the rhythm sections for BGM on a TASCAM 80-8 analog recorder first and copied them with the 3M machine, resulting in the fuller, much compressed rhythm tracks.
-Unfortunately, no known working samples of the 3M recorder exist in Japan today, making it quite difficult to play the master tape.
+Alfa Records, YMO's record company, had installed a 3M 32-track digital recorder (the DMS) in its studio shortly before YMO started recording BGM — one of only two such machines in Japan at the time.
+Since Hosono was not fond of its overly sharp sound quality, he recorded all the rhythm sections for BGM on a TASCAM 80-8 analog recorder first and copied them with the 3M machine, resulting in the fuller, much compressed rhythm tracks — a technique later termed "tape compression".
+Sakamoto, however, was unenthusiastic, later recalling that "at the time, it felt wrong to be using poverty-artist methods in Alfa Records' state-of-the-art studio."